American bison hunting: Bison conservation: a symbol of Native American healing

-For some spokesmen, the resurgence of the bison population reflects a cultural and spiritual recovery from the effects of bison hunting in mid-1800s.
+For some spokesmen, the resurgence of the bison population reflects a cultural and spiritual recovery from the effects of bison hunting in the mid-1800s.
 By creating groups such as the Inter-Tribal Bison Cooperative and the Buffalo Field Campaign, Native Americans are hoping to not only restore the bison population but also improve solidarity and morale among their tribes.
 "We recognize the bison as a symbol of strength in unity," stated Fred Dubray, former president of the Inter-Tribal Bison Cooperative.
 "We believe that reintroduction of the buffalo to tribal lands will help heal the spirit of both the Indian people and the buffalo.
 To reestablish healthy buffalo populations is to reestablish hope for Indian people."

-21st century hunting
+Modern hunting

 Hunting of wild bison is legal in some states and provinces where public herds require culling to maintain a target population.

+Canada

+Alberta

 In Alberta, where one of only two continuously wild herds of bison exist in North America at Wood Buffalo National Park, bison are hunted to protect disease-free public (reintroduced) and private herds of bison.

+United States

 Montana

 In Montana, a public hunt was reestablished in 2005, with 50 permits being issued.
 The Montana Fish, Wildlife, and Parks Commission increased the number of tags to 140 for the 2006/2007 season.
 Advocacy groups claim that it is premature to reestablish the hunt, given the bison's lack of habitat and wildlife status in Montana.

 Though the number is usually several hundred, up to more than a thousand bison from the Yellowstone Park Bison Herd have been killed in some years when they wander north from the Lamar Valley of Yellowstone National Park into private and state lands of Montana.
-This hunting is done because of fears that the Yellowstone bison, which are often infected with Brucellosis will spread that disease to local domestic cattle.
-To date no credible instance of bison to cattle transmission has ever been established, recorded or proven although there is some evidence of transmission between wild caribou and bison.
+This hunting is often done because of fears that Yellowstone bison infected with brucellosis will spread the disease to local domestic cattle.
+To date, no credible instance of bison-to-cattle transmission has ever been established, recorded or proven although there is some evidence of transmission between wild caribou and bison.